 A Group cue is a type of cue which contains other cues.
 The cues within the Group, called "child" cues, can be any type of cue including other Group cues, and will behave in one of several ways depending on the mode of the "parent" Group.

 When a Group cue is selected, the inspector shows three tabs: Basics, Triggers and Mode.
+Group cues set to Timeline mode also show a "Timeline" tab.
 Please refer to the section on the inspector to learn about the Basics and Triggers tabs of the inspector.

-A Group cue can have one of four modes:
+A Group cue can be set to one of four modes:

 A Group in this mode has a blue outline with rounded corners.